Rosedale Golf Club: History

 Founded in 1893 in Moore Park as a 9-hole course and moved to Rosedale, Toronto in 1895–1896 on what is now Rosedale Field.
-It was an eighteen hole course on 15 acres that ran along Highland Avenue from just west of the Rosedale Field to as far as Glen Road and just north of Summerhill Avenue.

-This location was short-lived as the land was owned by The Scottish Ontario and Manitoba Land Company and the area was being acquired to become a residential development called North Rosedale.
+It was an eighteen hole course on 15 acres/ This location was short-lived as the land was owned by The Scottish Ontario and Manitoba Land Company (founded by William Bain Scarth in 1879) and the area was being acquired to become a residential development called North Rosedale.
 In 1909, the course moved north along the Don River to its current site between the neighbourhoods of Teddington Park to the west, Lawrence Park to the south, The Bridle Path to the east and Hoggs Hollow to the north.

 Controversy

+Members of the Toronto Jewish community bought land and established the Oakdale Golf & Country Club in 1926 in response to antisemitism in Canada that strictly excluded Jews from private golf clubs, including the Rosedale Golf Club.

-In 2004 the club was sued by McDonald's Canada chairman and CEO George Cohon who alleged that the club rejected his membership application due to his Jewish heritage.
+In 2004, the club was sued by McDonald's Canada chairman and CEO George Cohon, who alleged that the club rejected his membership application due to his Jewish heritage.
+In response, the club eventually officially discontinued its policy of not admitting Jewish members, and admitted Cohon to the club.
+Cohon became the club's first Jewish member in its 111 year history.
+In 2004, a former general manager of the golf club was awarded $370,000 by an Ontario judge as compensation for being fired in 1997 after he tried to change the club's no-Jews policy.

 Tournaments

 The club has hosted several tournaments including the Canadian Open in 1912 and 1928.
 In more recent years, the club has elected to only host tournaments that cause little disruption to the membership.
-The course record of 63 is held jointly by Greg Norman and former Rosedale assistant pro, Lorne Rowe.

 Current course

-The present course was initially designed by the American designer Tom Bendelow, but within a decade was re-worked by golf course architect Donald Ross.
-It plays to par 71 (73 for ladies) and is 6,525 yards in length.
-Each hole on the course is distinctive, with water in play on 9 of the 18 holes, big elevation changes and tight, rolling fairways.
-Because of its exclusivity, Rosedale has not been played by many golf writers or professionals, and therefore does not appear on many of the golf course ranking lists; however, those who have played the course rank it as one of the best "classic" golf courses in Canada.
+The course plays to par 71 (73 for ladies) and is 6,525 yards in length.